Qualys/Custom-Assessment-and-Remediation-Script-Library/Linux/Shell/Check FIM prerequisites on Linux/readme.md

 Use this script to check for the following prerequisites:

 1. Auditd is present and it is in running state
-2. Check and remove 'never,task' rule if present in auditd
+2. Check for 'never,task' rule in auditd
+3. Check if auditd is enable and mutable
 3. Check if all the required SELinux package and commands present

 -SELinux package